Magnus (novel): Plot introduction

-The story returns to twelfth century Orkney, and concludes with the tinkers, Jock and Mary (present since the outset of the tale).
+The story returns to 12th-century Orkney, and concludes with the tinkers, Jock and Mary (present since the outset of the tale).
 Jock prays to the tomb of the (as yet uncanonised) 'Saint' Magnus, but is reprimanded by Brother Colomb, Magnus's former teacher.
 However, not long after, Mary, hitherto blinded by cataracts, suddenly has her sight restored.

 Throughout the novel, Mackay Brown contrasts the inevitable nature of Magnus's fate with the symbolic significance of pre-Christian ritual, including human sacrifice.
-Despite this, critics have noted the deeply meditative nature of the work despite the bloody events it depicts and the harshness of existence in twelfth century Orkney.
+Despite this, critics have noted the deeply meditative nature of the work despite the bloody events it depicts and the harshness of existence in 12th-century Orkney.

-The Martyrdom of St. Magnus
+The Martyrdom of St Magnus

 In 1977 the English composer Peter Maxwell Davies adapted Mackay Brown's story into a one-act opera.
-Davies begins the story at the Battle of Menai Strait, and retains the flash forward to the twentieth century for Magnus's execution.
+Davies begins the story at the Battle of Menai Strait, and retains the flash forward to the 20th century for Magnus's execution.
 In this version the location and person of the victim is unnamed.

 It was commissioned by the BBC for the Silver Jubilee of Queen Elizabeth II.
 It was first performed in Kirkwall at the first St Magnus Festival, with Neil Mackie as Magnus and the Fires of London conducted by Peter Maxwell Davies.
 The production was directed by Murray Melvin.
 Davies later recorded the opera (with different forces) for Unicorn-Kanchana records.